jarekstrzele/obsidian_notes/R U S T/Rust Tutorial Full Course.md

 #rust/ownership
 >[!info] managing memory - ownership
 >- memory is managed by the system of ownership with rules that are checked at compile time
+>- **rules**:
+>	- each value has its owner
+>	- one owner at any one time
+>	- whenever the owner goes out of scope, the value is going to disapear

 >[!info] stack
 >